vahidmohammadisan/clean-flutter-song-listening-app/README.md

 # azeri

-A Flutter app for listen mp3 with bloC , Get it , clean architecture.
+A Flutter app for listen mp3 (bloC , Get it , clean architecture).

 |     |      |